[A Psalm] of David.

 “They did tear me, and ceased not (compare Job 16:9)

 Abjects in this verse, means attackers.
 The world rejoices when a Christian falls.
 In fact, it is front line news.
 The television is full of it as well.
 The sad thing is that the Christian brothers and sisters take no wounded, they kill their fallen brothers.
 The wicked in David’s time, and even now, rejoice when those trying to live for God have problems.
-My own personal belief is; they believe when someone falls that it makes them look better.
+My own personal belief is; they believe, that when someone falls, that it makes them look better.